FREE SHIPPING ON ORDERS OVER $50

 supplements

 So much of the food we eat today is processed in some way.
 Much of it contains large amounts of added sugar.
 Just being able to find food as they exist in nature can be a challenge.
-This why so many people are making it a point to focus on clean eating.
+This is why so many people are making it a point to focus on clean eating.
+Clean eating has nothing to do with food that has been properly washed.
+It involves focusing your diet on whole, non-processed foods.
+Clean eating involves eating foods as they are meant to be eaten.

 One of the main and most obvious benefits of clean eating is removing processed junk and unnecessary sugar from your diet.
 Proponents claim that clean eating is the best route to better health and simply eating to feel better.
+But again, whole foods, foods that are not filled with processed junk—these things can be a challenge until you come to understand what these things mean.
+Clean eating involves doing a little homework on the foods you eat.

-But there are numerous benefits to clean eating.
+There are numerous benefits to clean eating.
 Proponents of clean eating swear by it and will never go back to eating junk foods that clutter our modern diet.
 This guide will give you the basic information to begin a diet of clean eating.
 We will show you the benefits of clean eating and give you the information you need to rid your diet of processed foods.

 What Does Clean Eating Mean?

 Again, clean eating has nothing to do with food being clean or dirty in the conventional sense.
 Clean eating means choosing unprocessed or minimally processed foods that provide the most nutritional benefits.
+Clean eating simply means eating foods that are as close to their natural state as possible.

 Many people who have turned toward clean eating refer to these foods as “real foods.”
 These are unprocessed single-ingredient foods that are free of chemical additives and rich in nutrition.
 Beyond the nutritional benefits, clean foods are also more ethical and sustainable than processed foods.